-A new study has revealed that Burnley has a total of 2,087 distinct species and almost 600 of these are insects and spiders!
+New study reveals Burnley has over 2,000 different species of animals and almost 600 of these are spiders and insects

 The statistics, which are part of a celebration of the UK's biodiversity, which is the variety and variability of life on earth, have been produced by Holidaycottages.co.uk to encourage more people to go out and experience the natural world.